bansallab/IDD_imbalance/README.md

 Anonymized data to reproduce the figures in the text are provided in compliance with our data-sharing agreement with Clarivate.

-The recommended Vancouver citation for this repository is:
+The recommended citation for this repository is:
-Juliana C Taube*, Alexes Merritt*.
+Juliana C Taube*, Alexes Merritt*, Shweta Bansal.
 Github.
 2025.
 Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices.
 Available from: https://github.com/bansallab/IDD_imbalance

 ## Data (`coreidd/`)